tjhickey724/pythonintro/notes/dictionaries.md

 # Dictionaries
 Dictionaries in Python are like lists except they are indexed by strings (or really any hashable value that could be in a set).
+Dictionaries are often used to represent complex data objects that have multiple features with multiple different types of values.

 You can create a dictionary using the following notation
 ```